sirouk/btt-stats-api/SHEETS-README.md

 3. Verify that the subtensor node is accessible at the configured address (default: 127.0.0.1:9944)
 4. Check that the subnet IDs specified in your configuration exist
 5. Ensure the service account has permission to access protected ranges in your sheets
-6. Verify your `.env` file if using SN19-specific features